-All this week, the children will be taking part in our "Inspirational Maths Week".
+All this week, the children have been taking part in our "Inspirational Maths Week".
 The PURPOSE of this week is to highlight the characteristics a good maths learner exhibits, developing a positive mindset, and is based around the work of Jo Boaler - Professor of Mathematics at Stanford University (USA).

 Each day the children will watch a video illustrates the daily thoughts mapped out below.
 We would encourage you to watch these videos yourself and discuss the activities your child will have undertaken to explore this idea.

 We are introducing mathematical super powers to the children to help enable further understanding in mathematics.
 There are 8 super powers in total.
 We are doing this gradually to ensure children can use and apply each set before working on the next.

 The super heroes have been designed by a local artist specifically for our school.

 Captain Conjecture supports and prompts the children to think about what else they know.
 For example when I know that 5 x 7 = 35 what else do I know?
 How could I make "conjectures" using that information?
 How could I apply it to another problem in order to help me solve it?
 These are ways of helping the children recognise and mathematics is all linked.
 Charlie the Convincer is a character designed to help the children convince both themselves and others that they understand a mathematical concept.
 They can do this by giving examples or talking through their strategies and explaining how they know.